Skip to content

 workers:

-# Define resources (will default to service definitions if not defined)
+system: # Optional, default to service limits if not defined

 cpus: 2